kstenerud/streamux/streamux-specification.md

 At `T2`, both peers have received each other's negotiation message, and have run the identical negotiation algorithm to determine the result.
 If negotiation succeeds, the yielding peer will process the propsing peer's already sent request as normal.
 If negotiation fails, the request will neither be acted upon nor responded to because this is a [hard failure](#hard-and-soft-failures)

-#### Handshake
+#### Handshake Mode

-With handshake negotiation, each peer sends negotiation messages in turn until a consensus is reached for all negotiation parameters, after which normal messaging may begin.
+With handshake negotiation, each peer sends negotiation messages in turn until a consensus is reached for all negotiation parameters, after which application messaging may begin.

 The contents of these negotiation messages depends on the needs of your protocol.
 The only requirement is that [certain information be present in the first negotiation message](#mandatory-payload-fields).